GoogleCloudPlatform/datashare-toolkit/client/EXAMPLES.md

 We will start one k8s deployment(s) for the Pub/Sub publisher and one k8s job for the multicast producer.

 ### Pub/Sub Publisher
-Modify the CDMC Publisher service *ConfigMap* with your appropriate GCP variables: **PROJECT_ID**, **TOPIC_NAME**
+Modify the DMC Publisher service *ConfigMap* with your appropriate GCP variables: **PROJECT_ID**, **TOPIC_NAME**

 **Note**: The publisher requires ADC by mounting your GOOGLE_APPLICATION_CREDENTIALS k8s secret created above.

-    vi kubernetes-manifests/cdmc-publisher-service/configmaps.yaml
+    vi kubernetes-manifests/dmc-publisher-service/configmaps.yaml

 ### Multicast Producer
-Modify the CDMC producer job *ConfigMap* with a unique **MESSAGE** variable:
+Modify the DMC producer job *ConfigMap* with a unique **MESSAGE** variable:

-**Note**: The **ADDRESS** variable is set to the service name of the publisher service so the sample message gets routed properly bwtween GKE nodes. e.g. *cdmc-publisher-service:50000*.
+**Note**: The **ADDRESS** variable is set to the service name of the publisher service so the sample message gets routed properly bwtween GKE nodes. e.g. *dmc-publisher-service:50000*.
 You can only broadcast a message to a multicast group, e.g. *239.0.0.1:50000*, in GKE if the producer is on the same node as the publisher.

-    vi kubernetes-manifests/cdmc-producer-job/configmaps.yaml
+    vi kubernetes-manifests/dmc-producer-job/configmaps.yaml

 ### Subscriber
 Open another terminal and tun the following command(s) to pull the messages from the Pub/Sub subscription: